typsy-dev/documentation/ApiV2.md

 ### Request
 Required
-- identifier: The typsy identifier for the user
+- identifier: The Typsy identifier for the user

 Optional
 - firstName: The first name of the user